Contact me today

 I can help drive traffic to your website via the Google search engine.

 Website optimisation (More commonly called SEO) is the process of making changes to your website to improve its position on search engines.
 Search engine optimisation can be broken down into two parts: onsite and offsite.
 Onsite optimisation consists of actions you take on your site to make it more appealing, while offsite includes strategies that are outside of your control (such as link building).
 In this blog post, I will explore both sides of website optimisation so that you can see how they play a role in improving your rankings!

 A lot of websites leave onsite website optimisation to the end and don’t put much thought into it until they’re trying to rank for a competitive keyword.
 In my opinion, this is not the best way to do things!
 You should always make sure your onsite optimisation is the first thing you think about, it forms a solid foundation for your entire SEO strategy.

-All images on the website should have an alt tag that is descriptive and keyword rich.
+All images on the website should have a descriptive alt tag and be keyword rich.
 This should be the same for photos as well.
 It is important to ensure your images are at a high resolution so that people can see them clearly on their screens.
-All images on a page must be optimised in size so that they do not slow down the webpage loading time.
+All images on a page must be optimized in size so that they do not slow down the webpage loading time.

 Some website optimisation consultants are also now looking to include videos onto websites, but this could potentially detract from your website optimisation if done incorrectly.

 Title Tags: A title tag is often what people see when they do an image search on their phone (and sometimes desktop).
 It’s important to fill your title tag with keywords that accurately describe what the page is about.
 Title tags should be under 60 characters in length and shouldn’t include stopping words like “the” or “a.”

 Website Navigation: It’s useful for users if you organize your sections by topic, and use a consistent navigation system throughout your site.
 This makes it easier for people to find what they’re looking for on your website and is a good way of directing them towards your most important pages.